MicrosoftDocs/SupportArticles-docs/support/mem/intune/app-protection-policies/troubleshoot-data-transfer-exemptions.md

 ## Confirm that the apps to exempt are formatted correctly for the OS type

 App exemption policy is handled differently between iOS and Android due to the different methods that the operating systems handle their share functionality.
 If your app exemptions are not the correct form for the respective OS, they won't work.
+Browse the Google Play store to find the package ID of an app.
+The package ID is contained in the URL of the app's page.
+Refer to the table for the URL data applicable to your OS type.

 |Operating system   |App to exempt   |Value type   |Value   |
 |------------|-----|------|-----------------|
 |Android|Microsoft Word|App Package ID|com.microsoft.office.word|
 |iOS|Microsoft Word|URL protocol|ms-word|

-Browse the Google Play store to find the package ID of an app.
-The package ID is contained in the URL of the app's page.
-For example, the Google Play Store address for Microsoft Word is https://play.google.com/store/apps/details?id=com.microsoft.office.word, and the package ID of the Microsoft Word app is com.microsoft.office.word.

 Check the documentation provided by the developer of the app to find information about supported URL protocols for iOS apps.